 The fact is that they were there because of the potential unrest as the internal crisis within the Hawaiian government continued.
 About 160 Marines landed, and were given specific orders by Captain G. C. Wiltse to "land in Honolulu for the purpose of protecting our legation, consulate, and the lives and property of American citizens, and to assist in preserving public order."

 Like it or not, from what I've read, the Marines were there as "U.S. Peace-Keepers" only.
 Marines were at the time stationed at Arion Hall, the U.S. Consulate, and the U.S. Legation, under "orders of strict neutrality" and to stay out of any potential line of fire between the Provisional Government and Royalist Forces.
-They were not to take sides and wait for the outcome of Hawaii's internal political mess..
+They were not to take sides and wait for the outcome of Hawaii's internal political mess.

 Hawaiian History says that the Queen surrendered to "the superior force of the United States of America," but what did the under 200 Marines do to make her think they were a "superior force"?
-Besides the fact that they would have been outnumbered but the Hawaiian people, they didn't do anything but camp out and await orders.
+Besides the fact that they would have been outnumbered by the Hawaiian people, they didn't do anything but camp out and await orders.

 As I've said before, American Marines landed and positioned themselves at the legislation building across from Iolani Palace and camped out.
 They sat and waited for orders, and when they were told to return to their ship -- they returned to their ship the USS Boston.

-I'd like to see the look on the face of some of my relatives when they find out that the Provisional Government who over-threw Queen Liliuokalani actually had formed an Infantry Company made up of ethnic Portuguese volunteers, a few who were relations, to ensure they stay in power.
+I'd like to see the look on the faces of some of my relatives when they find out that the Provisional Government who over-threw Queen Liliuokalani actually had formed an Infantry Company made up of ethnic Portuguese volunteers, a few who were relations, to ensure they stay in power.

 All of the Hawaiian military was active under the Provisional Government of Hawaii.
 And yes, they were used in the Leprosy War in 1893.

 In 1894, the Republic of Hawaii increased the Hawaiian National Guard and its Regular Army by 1,000 when the United States threatened to invade Hawaii.
-Yes, the United States threatened to invade they island nation of Hawaii if those who overthrew the Queen did not but her back on the throne.
+Yes, the United States threatened to invade the island nation of Hawaii if those who overthrew the Queen did not put her back on the throne.
 Yes, that is a part of history that is conveniently left out of today's Hawaiian History books.

 After Hawaii was annexed becoming the Territory of Hawaii in 1898, all of the Hawaiian military forces entered service in the Army National Guard system and became part of the Hawaii Army National Guard there.
 Am I making this up?
 No. This is all a matter of historical record.